MAD9137/f2024/docs/modules/week4/ui-outlets-actions.md

 ## How to Connect an Outlet to a UI Object

+To allow your viewController class to access and manipulate the UI objects you add to this view, you must setup a connection from each UI object, to your viewController class.
+This is done using a special type of variable in your viewController class called an **Outlet**.
+Modifying an outlet will let you change the parameters and values of the specific UI object the outlet is connected to.

 First, select the Main.storyboard from the project folder.
 Then, in the storyboard select the view you want to connect to your code.
 Now open a second view in the editor and select the corrisponding viewController code file to be displayed beside the storyboard.

 :::tip